jackun/USBqemu-wheel/README.md

 Now includes preliminary support for usb mass storage devices.
 Create a image file and format it. http://www.fysnet.net/mtools.htm or http://www.ltr-data.se/opencode.html/ might be of some help to windows users.

-A 256 MB image file is included in `Release` folder.
+A 256MB and 4GB image file is included in `Release` folder.
 You should be able to access files in image file with 7-zip ( http://7-zip.org/ ).

 On linux:

 	truncate -s 256M usb.img
+	mkfs.vfat -F 32 usb.img

+Optionally mount image for file transfer:

 	losetup -f usb.img
-	mkfs.vfat -F 32 /dev/loopX
-	mount /dev/loopX /mnt #or something
+	mount /dev/loopX /mnt #or somewhere else

+or let `mount` automagically set up a loopback device:

+	mount usb.img /mnt

+Of course, if a PS2 game/program itself can format a drive then you can just use some random file, heh.

 Singstar
 ========